-Again, this is all speculation right now.
-Assuming the worst, some of the potential effects for your Apple Mail audience who opts in to Mail Privacy Protection could be that:
+Some of the effects for your Apple Mail audience who opts in to MPP are:

-- Any audience cohort, segmentation, or targeting based on last open date would be rendered useless—especially critical for purging unengaged contacts.
+- Any audience cohort, segmentation, or targeting based on the last open date are near useless—especially critical for purging unengaged contacts.

-- Automated flows and journeys that rely on someone opening an email would need to get re-engineered.
+- Automated flows and journeys that rely on someone opening an email need to get re-engineered.

-- A/B testing subject lines (or anything else) using opens to determine the winner or to automatically send out the winner won’t work anymore.
+- A/B testing subject lines (or anything else) using opens to determine the winner or to automatically send out the winner don’t work as well anymore.

-- Countdown timers might show outdated times as the cached version was pulled at sent time, not opened time.
+- Countdown timers will show outdated times as the cached version was pulled at sent time, not opened time.

-- Other content powered by opens such as local weather or nearest store location also wouldn’t be accurate.
+- Other content powered by opens such as local weather or nearest store location also aren’t accurate.

-- Some interactive emails that reference external CSS might not work.
+- Some interactive emails that reference external CSS don’t work.